discrete-notes/discrete-notes.github.io/_posts/2022-10-19-mandatory attendance.md

 permalink: mandatory-attendance
 ---

-There has been a lot of discussion in the CS research community the "conference culture": the fact that the main publications in our field are conference publications.
+There has been a lot of discussion in the CS research community about the "conference culture": the fact that the main publications in our field are conference publications, and its consequences.
-This system has some bad effects, but changing it is challenging.

 In this post I would like to discuss just one bad aspect: traveling to conferences is bad for the climate.
-I propose to consider one modification to the system, which is to remove mandatory attendance, that is, the rule that one has to attend the conference to have the paper in the proceedings.
+I propose to consider one modification to the system, which is to remove the rule that one has to attend the conference to have the paper in the proceedings.
 I will summarize quickly the motivation and proposal, and then try to discuss the issues of this proposition.